jonwilkey/jonwilkey.github.io/_pages/about.md

     excerpt: "Analysis on the breakeven price of ex situ oil shale production ([repository](https://github.com/jonwilkey/ex_situ_oil_shale))"
 ---

 I am a data scientist and chemical engineer.
 In the past my research has focused on the process design, engineering economics, air pollution, and modeling oil and gas production methods.
-Currently, I'm working as a Senior Applied Scientist for Amazon Web Services's Network Capacity Data Science team.
+Currently, I'm working as a Senior Applied Scientist for Amazon Web Services Network Capacity Data Science team.
 Our team aggregates network usage metrics, forecasts future supply and demand metrics, and owns planning network growth.

 ### Interests
 * Data Science